 - Sales Tax: You can add unlimited sales tax rates.

-- Multiple Currencies: Invoice Ninja support 95+ currencies and 30 different languages.
+- Multiple Currencies: Invoice Ninja supports 95+ currencies and 30 different languages.
 While you can send invoices in different languages, this feature needs a lot of work.
 Currently, only half the invoice gets translated.

-- Importing & Exporting: Invoice Ninja has a strong, easy to use importing feature.
+- Importing & Exporting: Invoice Ninja has a strong, easy-to-use importing feature.
 You can import clients, vendors, invoices, products, and expenses.
 You can export all data or any combination of the following: clients, contacts, credits, tasks, invoices, quotes, recurring, payments, products, expenses, vendors, and vendor contacts.

 Customer Service & Support